 From 1800 until the end of the Napoleonic Wars (1803-15), it served in South Africa and India, also fighting at Bhurtpore in 1805 during the Second Maratha War (1803-05).
 Its soldiers remained in India as garrison troops until 1819.

-Following home service, it returned to India in 1841.
+Following another spell of home service, it returned to India in 1841.
 During this time, it became the only English unit to participate in the Scinde campaign in 1843.
 It was back in England again in 1855.

-In 1858, it raised a 2nd Battalion of regular troops, reviving a 2nd Battalion that had been raised for less than a year in 1814.
+In 1858, it raised a 2nd Battalion of regular troops, reviving an earlier 2nd Battalion that had been raised for less than a year in 1814.
 Both battalions undertook garrison duties across the British Empire over the next two decades.

-As a two-battalion regiment, it was not merged with another unit during the 1881 reforms.
+As a two-battalion unit, it was not amalgamated with another regiment during the 1881 reforms.
 Both battalions served during the Third Burma War (1885-87).
 They then undertook further garrison duties until 1914, although 2nd Battalion also fought in the Boer War (1899-1902).

 Both regular battalions deployed to the Western Front in 1914-15.
 1st Battalion stayed there for the duration of the First World War (1914-18), but suffered 771 casualties at Audregnies during the Battle of Mons in August 1914.
 2nd Battalion transferred from France to Salonika in late 1915.